davidkdickson/davidkdickson.github.io/_posts/2011-06-23-rewriting-parts-of-an-expression-tree-in-F#.md

 ---
 layout: post
-title: Rewriting parts of an Expression Tree in F#
+title: Rewriting parts of an expression tree in F#
 ---

 ## Background